Residence & Roommate Assignments

 Before You Apply for Housing

-Please be sure to set up your email and password on the Garnet Gateway prior to accessing HouseCat.
+Please be sure to set up your email and password on the Garnet Gateway before accessing HouseCat.
 These are the credentials you will use to login to the portal.
 You will log into using your email username (without the @bates.edu) and password.

 - Favorite music (or styles you can’t stand!), hobbies, interests, or special activities